Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/2-code-overview/+page.md

 # Account Abstraction Lesson 2: Code Overview

 Welcome to lesson 2 of the Account Abstraction course!
 In this lesson, we will take a look at the codebase for Ethereum and zkSync.
-They are minimally structured and serve as a great starting point for learning about account abstraction.
+They are minimal accounts and serve as a great starting point for learning about account abstraction.

 ## What You Will Learn